syhussein123/grainger/README.md

 Now we have an intelligent search algorithm in order to match queries that are being check in stored questions.  <br>

+Searches are powered by TF-IDF.
+Users can type natural language questions, and the app returns the top 3 most similar Q&A matches from the database. <br>

+- New Q&A entries auto-refresh the model. <br>
+- Matching is semantic — not just keywords. <br>
+- Results are sorted by confidence and shown as percentages. <br>

 Example questions to try <br>
 User input: "What’s the best way to use Super Adhesive?" <br>
 Will match: "How do I install Super Adhesive?" <br>